paymentwall/paymentwall-android-sdk/README.md

 Paymentwall SDK integration requires a project key.
 Obtain these Paymentwall API credentials in the application settings of your Merchant Account at paymentwall.com

 ## ADD CORE SDK
-Paymentwall SDK is delivered as a JAR package or public repository.
-Drop the jar file into your project or add a compile line into your gradle build file.
+Paymentwall SDK is delivered as a AAR package or public repository.
+With AAR, import it as a module in your project and add it as your app module's dependency.
+With jar, simply drop the file into your lib folder of your app module/project.

 ### Declare required permission
 ```java